Dell takes swipe at Indian way of doing business

 But what global firms often find hardest is the red tape and the policy paralysis that has stalled major reforms.

-"Doing business in India is difficult because the problem is there are too many decision makers," Amit Midha, president of Asia Pacific and Japan for Dell, told Reuters in an interview.
+"Doing business in India is difficult because the problem is there are too many decision makers," Amit Midha, president of Asia Pacific and Japan for Dell DELL.O, told Reuters in an interview.

 "And decision makers change quite often.
 New decision makers come and they don't honour the contract previously signed."